Gheorghe Asachi: Early life

-Asachi was born in Hertsa, a small town which is now part of Ukraine.
+Asachi was born in Herța, a small town which is now part of Ukraine.
 His family originated in Austrian-ruled Transylvania, where it was known under the name Asachievici.
 His father, Lazăr, was an Orthodox priest who kept close contacts with Metropolitan Veniamin Costachi; according to several sources, he was of Armenian descent.
 His mother Elena (née Niculau or Ardeleanu) was herself the daughter of a Transylvanian priest.
 The couple had another son, named Petru.
-Lazăr Asachi was his son's first educator, after which the young Gheorghe most likely enrolled in the Church-run primary school in Herţa.
+Lazăr Asachi was his son's first educator, after which the young Gheorghe most likely enrolled in the Church-run primary school in Herța.

-In summer 1795, after deciding not to send Gheorghe and Petru to Moldavian Greek-language school in the capital city of Iaşi, Lazăr Asachi opted to give them a more modern education in Austrian lands, sending them to Lemberg, where they attended gymnasium.
+In summer 1795, after deciding not to send Gheorghe and Petru to a Moldavian Greek-language school in the capital city of Iași, Lazăr Asachi opted to give them a more modern education in the Austrian lands, sending them to Lemberg, where they attended gymnasium.
 After completing seven terms of education in Latin, Polish and German, Gheorghe Asachi entered university (the present-day Lviv University) at the age of 14.
 He studied at the Faculty of Letters, Philosophy and Sciences (attending lectures in logic, metaphysics, ethics, mathematics, physics, natural history, and architecture), but, in 1804, after two years of studies, he withdrew and returned to Moldavia.
 Despite this, his level of familiarity with Western culture was arguably unparalleled in his native country during the first half of the 19th century.
 Over the following decades, he designed several lodgings in both his native country and Galicia.

-His return followed the death of his mother and Lazăr Asachi's appointment as First Protopope of the Moldavian Metropolitan Seat, and saw the family settling in Iaşi.
+His return followed the death of his mother and Lazăr Asachi's appointment as First Protopope of the Moldavian Metropolitan Seat, and saw the family settling in Iași.